 At small scales, the central part of the distributions is reasonably well described by Lévy-stable laws, which capture the heavy-tailed character of the fluctuations.
 However, the empirical PDFs exhibit fewer extreme events than predicted by ideal Lévy-stable distributions, suggesting a tempered heavy-tailed structure.
 A plausible explanation is that the reconstruction procedure, which relies on filtering under a Gaussian prior, partly suppresses the most extreme fluctuations in poorly constrained regions of the cube.

 As the separation increases within the scaling regime, the PDFs progressively approach Gaussian behaviour.
-This trend is consistent with the superposition of many weakly correlated modes, leading to an effective central-limit behaviour at large scales.
+This trend is consistent with the superposition of many weakly correlated modes, leading to an effective central-limit-type behaviour at large scales.
 Despite this gradual convergence, the distributions remain noticeably broader than Gaussian at intermediate scales, indicating that non-Gaussian intermittency persists over a significant range of separations.

 We also observe a systematic negative skewness in the velocity increments.
 Such asymmetry is reminiscent of the behaviour observed in hydrodynamic turbulence, where compressive events tend to be more intense and spatially localised than expansive ones.
-In the present context, however, the system is not governed by Navier–Stokes dynamics, and the observed skewness should instead be interpreted as a statistical property of the reconstructed gravitational flow field rather than as evidence for a classical hydrodynamic cascade.
-In this sense, the excess weight in the left tail of the PDF can be viewed as the phenomenological analogue of the skewness produced by nonlinear steepening in turbulence, potentially pointing toward a gravitational counterpart of Kolmogorov’s 4/5 law, insofar as such a relation would likewise imply a negative non-absolute third-order moment of the increments.
+In the present context, however, the system is not governed by Navier–Stokes dynamics, and the observed skewness should instead be interpreted as a statistical property of the reconstructed gravitational flow field rather than as evidence of a classical hydrodynamic cascade.
+In this sense, the excess weight in the left tail of the PDF can be viewed as the statistical analogue of the skewness produced by non-linear steepening in turbulence, potentially pointing towards a gravitational counterpart of Kolmogorov’s 4/5 law, insofar as such a relation would likewise imply a negative non-absolute third-order moment of the increments.